 If you’re anything like me, you may have rewatched the legendary movie multiple times over the years wishing you could have an actual breakfast at Tiffany’s one day.
 Well, I have some good news for you.
 The flagship store on Fifth Avenue now allows you to live out your dream!

-As I’ve already mentioned on my blog, Audrey Hepburn is my biggest role model.
+As I mentioned in my random facts post, Audrey Hepburn is my biggest role model.
 From the moment I first watched Breakfast at Tiffany’s, I was mesmerised.
 I would spend my evenings watching her movies and reading about her on the Internet or in the books I’d ordered, utterly convinced I was born in the wrong era (it may or may not have been perpetuated by the story of Princess Ann and Joe Bradley that I was absolutely living for).

 I proceeded to spend the following years trying to incorporate Audrey-related places into my travels.
 In high school, I travelled to Rome where I walked the Spanish Steps and saw the Mouth of Truth (watch this clip if you don’t know what I’m talking about – I love the fact that it wasn’t scripted and you can see Audrey’s natural reaction to Gregory Peck’s prank in the movie).
 Last year, I got to see the place she called home for the last 30 years of her life and I visited her grave in Tolochenaz, Switzerland.
 This year, I planned out our visit to see Holly Golightly’s apartment on the Upper East Side (which is a funny story for another time)…